nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="tip" header="##### Tips">

 * **ADDRESS** can be used to record the location of tuition sessions.
-For example, you might enter the tutee's address if the tuition takes place at their home, or use "My Place" or your own address if the sessions are held at your location.
+For example, you might enter the students's address if the tuition takes place at their home, or use "My Place" or your own address if the sessions are held at your location.
 * UGTeach will inform you of clashing schedules.
 You can modify them using the [`edit` command](#editing-a-student-edit).
   ![clashingSchedule.png](images/clashingSchedule.png)